youyiyang/UI_For_Elders/README.md

  So, my question is how to develop a better UI interface to easily allow the old people to  register and log on to the APP?
  Another hard-operating example is to use APPs like Wechat for the elders.
 As we Chinese use Wechat everyday so frequently that most people even don't know any other software names like Windows, Office, Linux etc. So most old people living in China only use Webchat everyday.
 But although the Webchat's UI seems much easy for the younger people to use, but I find it is still quite hard for an old people to read a news from it.
 This may be the font size is too small for him/her to read.
 But the olde one usually can't change the font size without others' help.
 So how to improve this situation?
  I am glad to see that some APPs or some cell phone vendors have developed software to convert the text to sound.
 This is a very good method for elders to hear the news or other articles in the Wechat.
 So I think I  can conclude this method to a better user interface for elders called "sound technology".
- So, will this "sound" UI interface be the main trend in the software or computer technology for the future?
+ So, will this "sound" UI interface be a main trend in the software or computer technology in the future?
  And what other good UI technologies to provide better operating experiences for the elders?
  What I am now thinking is AR technology.
 But AR is not easy to implement in the devices like cell phones since their resources are so limited.
  I am welcome friends like you to join this discussion.
-Perhaps your ideas can really help elders to use today's computer technologies and make this world to be better.
+Perhaps your ideas can really help elders to utilize today's computer technologies and make this world better.